-We love simplicity in our furniture, it gives us the opportunity to customise however we like.
+We love simplicity in our furniture, it allows us to customise however we like.
 The Ikea BESTA units are as simple as it gets, so they are obviously ripe for upgrading with some great Ikea BESTA hacks!

 The BESTA range comes in all sorts of shapes and sizes, so you’ll be able to find the perfect unit for your needs.
 They also have a large selection of choices for door finishes already.